sebastianbreit/LLM_seminar/README.md

 For the report see ..

 The stimuli folder contains the stimuli for the different experiments.

 The data folder contains the results of the experiments with GPT 3.5.

-exp_1-4.ipynb contains the code for conducting the experiments by Rohde et al. with Googles T5 model and OpenAIs GPT 3.5. joined_experiment.ipynb contains the code for our altered version of experiment one with GPT 3.5. fitber_zeug.py contains ...
+**exp_1-4.ipynb** contains the code for conducting the experiments by Rohde et al. with Googles T5 model and OpenAIs GPT 3.5.

+**joined_experiment.ipynb** contains the code for our altered version of experiment one with GPT 3.5.

+**fitbert_experiment.py** contains the code of running experiment 1-4 with FitBert.